 Until now, chemicals and manual pulling have been the only ways to treat this problematic plant.

-How is this new trial eco-friendly?
+How was this trial eco-friendly?

-What has the trial involved?
+What did the trial involve?

 The collected silt was then placed on top of a biodegradable hessian matting above the Himalayan balsam seed bank, to snuff out the plant and prevent it from growing.